You are using an outdated browser. Please upgrade your browser to improve your experience.

 Independent equity release advice

-You should always seek out independent advice from an impartial third party, whose job is to assess your circumstances and advise you on the best course of action.
-While this is often a paid service, it’s well worth the investment as it can save you thousands of pounds in the long term, and offers the peace of mind that you are making a sound financial decision.
+You should always seek expert professional advice, to assess your circumstances and advise you on the best course of action.
+While this is often a paid service, it’s well worth the investment as it can save you money in the long term, and offers the peace of mind that you are making an informed and considered financial decision.

-When you speak to an adviser, you’ll need to share detailed information about your financial situation to ensure that the advice is tailored to your needs.
-Ask as many questions as you need to ensure that you fully understand the risks and legal obligations of equity release before selecting and applying for a plan.
+When you speak to an adviser, you’ll need to share detailed information about your circumstances, goals and financial situation to make sure that the advice fits your needs.
+Ask as many questions as you need to make sure you fully understand the risks and obligations of equity release before choosing a plan.

 Choosing an equity release adviser

-Because equity release is a specialist area of finance, it’s best to speak to an experienced adviser.
-It’s recommended to select an ERC member adviser(www.equityreleasecouncil.com opens in a new tab) to ensure that you are receiving impartial advice in line with industry best practice.
+Equity release is a specialist area of finance, so it’s best to speak to an expert adviser.
+Choosing an ERC member adviser(www.equityreleasecouncil.com opens in a new tab) means you'll get advice which follows the council's rules and standards.

-As it’s a long-term contract, it’s also highly recommended that you seek out independent legal advice from a solicitor to ensure that you understand the risks and rewards of equity release.
+Because it’s a long-term contract, it’s also a good idea to get independent legal advice from a solicitor who can help you understand the risks and benefits of equity release.

 An ERC member solicitor(www.equityreleasecouncil.com opens in a new tab) could be the best option.
-Not only are they experienced in legal matters relating specifically to equity release, they are also required to abide by the Council rules and Statement of Principles to ensure that you receive impartial advice.
+They are experienced in legal matters relating to equity release, and are required to follow the Council rules and standards to make sure you receive impartial advice.

 Next steps